-The Best Portable Air Conditioner
+The Best Portable Air Conditioners

-The Best Portable Air Conditioner
+The 3 Best Portable Air Conditioners

-- LG LP1215GXR 115V Portable Air Conditioner
+- LG LP1215GXR 115V Portable Air Conditioner -

-Best for Average-Sized Rooms
+Best for Average Sized Rooms

-- BLACK+DECKER BPACT08WT 8,000 BTU Portable Air Conditioner
+- BLACK+DECKER BPACT08WT 8,000 BTU Portable Air Conditioner -

 Best for Small Rooms

-- Friedrich PH14B Air Conditioner
+- Friedrich PH14B Air Conditioner -

 Best for Large Rooms